 The first step to using TSA Precheck is to add your Known Traveler Number (KTN) to your reservation when purchasing your ticket.
 This will put a TSA Precheck indicator on your boarding pass and another special indicator in the barcode.
 After a TSA agent scans your pass at the first checkpoint, they'll direct you toward the expedited Precheck line.
 You can then go through security without removing your belt, shoes, laptop, liquids or light jacket.

 To use TSA Precheck, you need to be flying on an airline that participates in the program.
 All of the major U.S. airlines currently take part in the program, and you can check for other airlines on the TSA's list of participating airlines.

-The processes for getting Global Entry and TSA Precheck are simple and relatively similar.
-Both require you to submit an online application, which should take about five minutes, and appear in-person for an interview.
+The processes for getting Global Entry and TSA Precheck are relatively similar.
+Both require you to submit an online application, which should take about five minutes, and appear in person for an interview.
 Unless you've gotten into serious legal trouble or are the subject of a government investigation, you should have no problem getting approved for either program.

-In most cases, you've been pre-approved for Global Entry if you make it to the interview phase of the application process.
-At the interview, you can expect to be asked basic biographical questions about your criminal history, job, and travel habits.
+In most cases, you've been preapproved for Global Entry if you make it to the interview phase of the application process.
+You can expect to be asked basic biographical questions about your criminal history, job, and travel habits at the interview.
 You'll also have your fingerprints taken.
-After this appointment, you'll likely be verified as a Global Entry member, so long as you don't have a problematic criminal record, your application information is truthful and you've been confirmed as low-risk.
+After this appointment, you'll likely be verified as a Global Entry member, so long as you don't have a problematic criminal record, your application information is truthful, and you've been confirmed as low risk.

 To become a TSA Precheck member, you need to fill out an online application, which should take roughly five minutes to complete.
 Next, set up an appointment at an enrollment center.
 Once you attend your appointment and are approved for Precheck, you can add your Known Traveler Number (KTN) to future ticket reservations and enjoy the benefits of expedited security.